 Chromebook buyers can also get 100GB of storage for free for 12 months, so please use this as much as possible.

-Raysync provides low cost, high reliability, and high availability storage services for file transfer, file sync, and data backup.
+Raysync provides low cost, high reliability, and high availability storage services for file transfer, data sync, and data backup.
 Raysync supports users to configure storage by themselves, and the storage time and size are up to you.
-With Raysync, you'll maintain storage independence, controlling the choice of storing your content at local or in Alibaba cloud OSS, AWS, or Azure Blob, etc. You can choose the storage method according to your needs.
+With Raysync, you'll maintain storage independence, controlling the choice of storing your content at local or in AWS or Azure Blob, etc. You can choose the storage method according to your needs.
 There are no mandatory restrictions and it is very flexible.

 For small teams or startups, Raysync provides free services which include 100GB download traffic, UDP transmission up to 200Mbps, TCP transmission wireless, and the server supports up to 3 simultaneous access users.
 In terms of team management, support invitation to upload, share download, set password and expiration time, automatic email notification, you can easily manage your team files.

 In addition, Raysync also has paid services that are a discount package suitable for small and medium-sized enterprises: Raysync SMB, only 599 US dollars/year, up to 50 user accounts, each user account can be as low as 11.98 US dollars/year.